mzdv/retribution-typescript/README.md

 retribution-typescript
 ======================

-Retribution RPG character framework written in Typescript.
+Typescript example code using items from role playing games in Typescript.